imixs/imixs-workflow/src/site/markdown/restapi/workflowservice.md

 | type        | filter workitems by the 'type' property             | ..?type=workitem      |

 <strong>Note:</strong> The Imixs-Workflow manages the access to workitems by individual access lists per each entity.
-The result of a collection of workitems depends on the current user accesslevel and read access permissions for a workitem.
+The result of a collection of workitems depends on the current user access-level and read access permissions for a workitem.
 Read also the section [Access Control](/engine/acl.html) for further information.